GildedPleb/hab-guide/docs/l1-hosts/host-naming.md

-It is advisable to keep track of these names by actually attaching them to the exterior of the physical device somehow, no need to be permanent, but this may help with troubleshooting later on.
+It is advisable to keep track of these names by actually attaching them to the exterior of the physical device somehow, no need to be permanent, but this may help with troubleshooting should it arise.

 :::